IRS Forms

 • Mail, NY State of Health, P.O.
 Box 11774, Albany, NY 12211

-• For corrections, New York also lists 1‑855‑766‑7860 Each covered person, including a child on Child Health Plus, can receive an individual 1095‑B on request.
+• For corrections, New York also lists 1‑855‑766‑7860 The responsible individual receives one Form 1095‑B covering everyone enrolled on the policy; if other covered individuals (including a child on Child Health Plus) need a copy, the responsible individual should provide one on request.

 • Medicare Part A, request options